-- legal aspects of the creation, interpretation and application of Community law, including the choice of legal basis for Community acts; - legal aspects of the creation, interpretation and application of international law, in so far as it affects the European Union; - 3. all matters relating to the definition and codification of the rights of citizens of the European Union and of fundamental rights; - 4. the creation of a European legal and judicial area; - 5. coordination at Community level of national legislation: - a. in regulations on freedom of establishment and freedom to provide services (Articles 52 to 66 of the EC Treaty) including problems of company law (in exercising this particular responsibility - and unless the problems are purely legal - the committee will generally consult the Committee on Economic and
+- legal aspects of the creation, interpretation and application of Community law, including the choice of legal basis for Community acts; - 2. legal aspects of the creation, interpretation and application of international law, in so far as it affects the European Union; - all matters relating to the definition and codification of the rights of citizens of the European Union and of fundamental rights, and proposals for official consolidation of all or part of Community legislation; - 4. the creation of a European legal and judicial area;

-Monetary Affairs and Industrial Policy except in cases where the regulations apply to an area for which a different committee has more specific responsibility);

-- b. in the application of Article 220 of the EC Treaty (protection of natural and legal persons) and all measures with wider application; - the Staff Regulations of the European Community (Article 24 of the Merger Treaty) with the exception of matters pertaining to remuneration, unless they have substantial implications for the legal status of staff; - Parliament's involvement in actions before the Court of Justice, except for those concerning disputes between Parliament and its staff.
+- 5. coordination at Community level of national legislation: - a. in regulations on freedom of establishment and freedom to provide services (Articles 52 to 66 of the EC Treaty) including problems of company law (in exercising this particular responsibility and unless the problems are purely legal the committee will generally consult the Committee on Economic and Monetary Affairs and Industrial Policy except in cases where the regulations apply to an area for which a different committee has more specific responsibility); - in the application of Article 220 of the EC Treaty (protection of natural and legal persons) and all measures with wider application; - the Staff Regulations of the European Community (Article 24 of the Merger Treaty) with the exception of matters pertaining to remuneration, unless they have substantial implications for the legal status of staff; - Parliament's involvement in actions before the Court of Justice, except for those concerning disputes between Parliament and its staff.